markkelnar/hgv/provisioning/roles/nginx/templates/nas/wp/www/sites/dashboard/GETTINGSTARTED.md

 2. Change the `enviro` variable to the docroot of where your WordPress lives under `[HGV directory]/hgv_data/sites/`, ie 'foo'.
 If the directory does not exist when provisioning is executed, it will be created and the latest stable version or WordPress installed.
 3. Edit the domain lists to be the domain(s) you want setup for the WordPress residing in the Vagrant.
 Domains listed under `hhvm_domains` will be served by HHVM.
 Those listed under `php_domains` will be served by the PHP-FPM service.

-If you did not install the vagrant-hostsupdater plugin, you will need to manually add the domains to your host operating system’s host files.
+If you did not install the vagrant-ghost plugin, you will need to manually add the domains to your host operating system’s host files.
 See the example [above](/#mercury-vagrant-hgv-what-you-get-sites).

 ### Example ###